 In many women it has taken a long time for the diagnosis of POI to be made.
-Many people, including health professionals, may attribute having irregular or periods to other things such stress, weight changes or other gynecological conditions such as polycystic ovarian syndrome, without appropriate investigations.
+Many people, including health professionals, may attribute having irregular or periods to other things such as stress, weight changes or other gynaecological conditions such as polycystic ovarian syndrome, without appropriate investigations.

 It is currently recommended that further investigations should be carried out if you periods have stopped or become infrequent for around 4-6 months.